macaihu/work-doc/english/songoficeandfire/A_Clash_of_Kings.md

  Her men wanted to hear more of Robb's victory at Oxcross, and Rivers obliged.
 "There's a singer come to Riverrun, calls

 himself Rymund the Rhymer, he's made a song of the fight.
 Doubtless you'll hear it sung tonight, my lady.
-‘Wolf in the Night'
+'Wolf in the Night'

 this Rymund calls it."
 He went on to tell how the remnants of Ser Stafford's host had fallen back on Lannisport.
 Without siege